jomefavourite/propwyse-assessment/README.md

 ### ✅ Why `json-server`?
 - Provides a quick, filesystem-based REST API using a `db.json` file.
+- It is stateful (remembers the state of data saved)
 - Useful during early frontend development stages when a real backend isn't ready.
 - Supports all HTTP verbs (GET, POST, PUT, DELETE) out of the box.